The Funeral Portrait

 The Funeral Portrait is an American rock band hailing from Atlanta, Georgia.
-The group formed in 2014 and currently consists of Lee Jennings (vocals), Cody Weissinger (lead guitar), Caleb Freihaut (rhythm guitar/auxiliary), Robert Weston (bass) and Homer Umbanhower (drums).
+The group formed in 2014 and currently consists of Lee Jennings (vocals), Cody Weissinger (lead guitar), Gareth Calk (rhythm guitar/auxiliary), Robert Weston (bass) and Homer Umbanhower (drums).
 Their musical style has been described as a blend of emotional hardcore, punk rock, and musical theater, with lead singer and frontman Lee Jennings comparing their sound on social media to a blend of bands such as My Chemical Romance, Ghost, and Motionless In White.

 History

-Formerly known by the moniker "Cosmoscope" before becoming The Funeral Portrait, they released a cover of NSYNC’s "It’s Gonna Be Me" in 2013 and an album titled "Hero or Menace" in the same year.
-After changing to their current name, the band released their first EP For the Dearly Departed in late 2014 and their subsequent LP A Moment of Silence in 2016, both under Revival Recordings: exploring, respectively, the stages of grief on the EP and what happens after you die on the LP.
+Beginning under the moniker "Cosmoscope" in 2011, the band released an EP titled The Asteroid in 2012, a cover of NSYNC’s "It’s Gonna Be Me" in 2013 and an album titled "Hero or Menace" in the same year.
+The Funeral Portrait took their name from the Opeth song of the same name, from the 2001 album Blackwater Park.

+Following the name change, the band released their first EP For the Dearly Departed in late 2014 and their subsequent LP A Moment of Silence in 2016, both under Revival Recordings: exploring, respectively, the stages of grief on the EP and what happens after you die on the LP.
 They have since been signed to Better Noise Music, releasing their EP Sounds from Beyond the Abyss, Vol. 1 in 2023 that includes both a cover of "Mad World" by Gary Jules and also their rendition of "Creep" by Radiohead, which was released as a single prior to the EP in partnership with the Hot Topic Foundation.

 Several of their most recent hymns have debuted with music videos revealing "Icon" characters that have become representative of the band.
-"The Icons" include The Alien wearing a crown of thorns in the song "Alien," The Angel pierced with arrows in the song "Voodoo Doll," The Guide in the song "Dark Thoughts," The Night Terror in the song "Generation Psycho and The Blood Mother in the song "Blood Mother"."
+"The Icons" include The Alien wearing a crown of thorns in the song "Alien," The Angel pierced with arrows in the song "Voodoo Doll," The Guide in the song "Dark Thoughts," The Night Terror in the song "Generation Psycho" and The Blood Mother in the song "Blood Mother"."
 The band featured Bert McCracken of The Used, Spencer Charnas of Ice Nine Kills and Ivan Moody of Five Finger Death Punch as featured performers on the tracks "You're So Ugly When You Cry", "Suffocate City", and "Holy Water" respectively, with Suffocate City becoming their first #1 Billboard-charting single on Mainstream Rock Airplay.

 The group has played live shows alongside many notable artists, including Underoath, Starset, Escape the Fate and August Burns Red, as well as serving as the opening act for such bands as Shinedown, Skillet, Ice Nine Kills, PVRIS, and Issues.
 They performed as an opener for Five Finger Death Punch and Marilyn Manson on their 2024 North American summer tour.
 The Funeral Portrait's own live shows, nicknamed by the band and their fanbase as "Devotion Ceremonies," utilize intricately designed sets, stages, and characters ("The Icons"), with the band showcasing vibrant energy in their sound and enticing their audience visually with darkly theatrical aesthetics.

+On January 11, 2026, rhythm guitarist Caleb Freihaut left the band to focus on his health.